 Vector embeddings refer to the representation of objects or entities in a high-dimensional vector space.
 Each object is mapped to a dense vector, where similar objects are positioned closer to each other in the vector space.
 This captures semantic relationships and similarities between objects.

-These n-dimensional vectors are derived from machine learning algorithms that learn to encode features and capture patterns in complex data.
+These n-dimensional space vectors are derived from machine learning algorithms that learn to encode features and capture patterns in complex data.
 Embeddings provide a way to transform raw data into a more compact and structured format.

 The utility of embeddings lies in their ability to allow algorithms to leverage similarities and distances between vectors to make predictions, perform recommendations, or analyze text and image data.